MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/optimizing-your-network/security-guide-for-skype-for-business-online.md

 ms.custom:
 - Security
 description: Guía de seguridad para Skype Empresarial Online <add description>
-ms.openlocfilehash: 1c8d06f5a8778574f814c158c35c39866727f490
+ms.openlocfilehash: 8fb0ef5322af99e3868a64be4101cf898918c449
-ms.sourcegitcommit: bb53f131fabb03a66f0d000f8ba668fbad190778
+ms.sourcegitcommit: ab47ff88f51a96aaf8bc99a6303e114d41ca5c2f
 ms.translationtype: MT
 ms.contentlocale: es-ES
-ms.lasthandoff: 05/11/2019
+ms.lasthandoff: 05/20/2019
-ms.locfileid: "33911377"
+ms.locfileid: "34298032"
 ---
-# <a name="security-and-skype-for-business-online"></a>Seguridad y Skype para la empresa en línea
+# <a name="security-and-skype-for-business-online"></a>Seguridad y Skype empresarial online

 Skype Empresarial Online (SfBO, Skype for Business Online), como parte del servicio Office 365, sigue las mejores prácticas y procedimientos de seguridad, como la seguridad de nivel de servicio a través de la "defensa en profundidad", los controles de cliente en el servicio, el reforzamiento de la seguridad y las mejores prácticas operativas.
-Para obtener información detallada, consulte el Center de Trust de Microsoft (https://microsoft.com/trustcenter).
+Para obtener más información, visite el centro de confianza dehttps://microsoft.com/trustcenter)Microsoft (.

 ## <a name="trustworthy-by-design"></a>Fiabilidad basada en el diseño
 Skype for Business Online is designed and developed in compliance with the Microsoft Trustworthy Computing Security Development Lifecycle (SDL), which is described at https://www.microsoft.com/en-us/sdl/default.aspx.
 The first step in creating a more secure unified communications system was to design threat models and test each feature as it was designed.
 Multiple security-related improvements were built into the coding process and practices.
 Build-time tools detect buffer overruns and other potential security threats before the code is checked in to the final product.
 Of course, it is impossible to design against all unknown security threats.
 No system can guarantee complete security.
 However, because product development embraced secure design principles from the start, Skype for Business Online incorporates industry standard security technologies as a fundamental part of its architecture.